Zanja Fria – A Natural Spring in Arecibo

 When we went looking for this manantial (spring with fresh water), we knew the general area where it was, but we didn’t know the details.
-We found the path on the side of the road sort of by accident.
+We found the path on the side of the road sort of by accident (in 2020, someone made a small “bridge” at the path entrance so it is easier to find).
 You used to be able to drive the dirt path, but someone has “fixed” it so cars can’t drive in.
 You must walk it.
 That’s just as well.
 It is not far … maybe a 6-8 minute walk, on flat ground.
 It is mostly in full sun, so wear a hat!
 It is pretty neat when you get there … a leafy green oasis hidden in a field!

 The natural pool is formed from springs, and this spring water is clear and cold.
 The pool is not huge, but you can easily swim, play, and cool off no problem!
 It is about 4-5 feet deep.
 There is a big pipe in the water on one end, supposedly from a bridge or something in the past.
 But now it is just a place for the fish to hide.
 And yes, there are lots of fish, so bring a snorkel and mask if you want to see them up close!

 On the less cool side, it is not far from the dump, so there is a lot of debris around the parking area, and the beginning of the path.
 But, luckily, the path and swimming hole are relatively clean (please keep it that way!).
 Of course, when you could drive in, someone dumped an old couch there.
 It’s broken, and not of any use to sit on.
 So remember to carry out any trash you make, plus some extra if you see any.
 Let’s keep this natural spring natural!